-Applicants presenting Leaving Certificate results from previous years, which include subjects no longer offered should email admissions@ucd.ie for advice with regard to acceptability and any exclusions that may apply.
+Applicants presenting Leaving Certificate results from previous years, which include subjects no longer offered should contact www.ucd.ie/askus for advice with regard to acceptability and any exclusions that may apply.

 NB The Leaving Certificate Applied Programme is not an acceptable qualification for matriculation purposes.